-England: Care Act 2014 defines an adult at risk as any person aged 18 years and over who is or may be in need of community care services by reason of mental health issues, learning or physical disability, sensory impairment, age or illness and who is or may be unable to take
+England: Care Act 2014 defines an adult at risk as any person aged 18 years and over who is or may be in need of community care services by reason of mental health issues, learning or

 - Scotland: Protection of Vulnerable Groups (Scotland) Act 2007.
 Section 94 of the 2007 Act defines protected adult.
 A protected adult is an individual aged 16 or over who is provided with (and thus receives) a type of care, health, support or welfare service e.g. individuals affected by: disability, mental disorder, illness or infirmity and is more at risk of being harmed than other adults who are not so affected. - Wales: The Social Services and Wellbeing Act (2014) places adult safeguarding on an equal status as child protection.
 An "adult at risk", is an adult who is experiencing or is at risk of abuse or neglect, has needs for care and support (whether or not the authority is meeting any of those needs), and as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it.